TunaKaracan/Legalian-Take-Home/README.md

-# Legalian - Take Home - Tuna
+# Legalian - Take Home

 A simple Graph API built with **FastAPI** that allows you to create nodes and edges to explore relationships between nodes in a graph.
 The service runs using **Docker Compose** and uses